 But what makes a good soccer coach?
 What makes a good soccer coach in terms of developing young players?
 It’s not just about winning games, especially in youth soccer, it’s about instilling confidence and developing technically sharp players.

-Different soccer coaches believe different things – yes, every coach has their opinion on how the game should be played and taught.
-Here are just a few ideas from coaches in the game today:
+Different soccer coaches believe different things – yes, every coach has their opinion on how the game should be played and taught to you players.
+Here are just a few ideas from top soccer coaches in the game today and what they think are soccer coaches roles and responsibilities:

 Bayern Munich manager Carlo Ancelotti